There is no age limit for pilots to work commercially. At 40 years of age, you can start a career in airlines as a pilot.

 Many Airlines in Asia, Africa, and Australia hire pilots with hours as few as 500.

-Be medically fit and have adequate aeronautical brilliance to land your commercial pilot job.
+Be medically fit and knowledgeable in aeronautics to land your commercial pilot job.
 Therefore 40 is never too late to start a commercial pilot career.

 Airlines prefer mature pilots due to better decision-making and judgment calls.
 It means you still stand a chance to get your first airline job regardless of the competition from younger pilots.